Socialism has been Cuba's official economic policy for more than a half-century, and some 85 percent of the Cuban workforce is employed by the state.

-Now, with Chavez so ill he has prayed to Jesus to spare his life on national television, Cuban economist Pavel Vidal says it's clear the economic reforms must move faster.
+Now, with Chavez so ill he has prayed on national television for Jesus to spare his life, Cuban economist Pavel Vidal says it's clear the economic reforms must move faster.

-"Cuba's economy is small and, and from a political-economic standpoint, it's closed, with a high level of dependency on access to hard currency for growth," says Vidal.
+"Cuba's economy is small, and from a political-economic standpoint, it's closed, with a high level of dependency on access to hard currency for growth," says Vidal.
 "A loss of support from Venezuela would send Cuba into a recession."